STUDENT FINANCING OPTIONS

 For full time credit students only (90 clock hours or more/term)

 — Workforce.
-NEW!
-Oregon has just placed PFI on its list of Eligible Training Providers.
+Oregon has PFI on its list of Eligible Training Providers.
+All questions regarding funding should be directed to your local workforce board.
 Visit this page for more information about their many funding programs.
 The Oregon Workforce Partnership and Worksystems, Inc are a non-partisan, private/public, statewide association committed to building a more highly skilled workforce to support and expand Oregon’s economy.

 — AmeriCorps Vouchers.
 AmeriCorps is a program that provides tuition vouchers for volunteers in service to America.
 To redeem your AmeriCorps vouchers, you will need to request funds via the AmeriCorps online process.